jackdalton/flib/README.md

 A C++ fraction library.

 ### Testing
-- `main.cpp` is used for testing the main library, flib.h.
+- `src/main.cpp` is used for testing the main library, `src/flib.h`.